quminzhi/Algorithm/Algorithm/Search/README.md

     vector<bool> st(N, false);
     vector<int> counter(N, 0);   // count how many edges on the min path of a vertex queue<int> q;
-    // since negative loop may start from any vertex, not necessary to be 1 for (int i = 1; i <= n; i++) {
+    // IMPORTANT: since negative loop may start from any vertex, not necessary to be 1 for (int i = 1; i <= n; i++) {
         q.push(i);
         st[i] = true;